Frequently Asked Questions

 We here at the CHCA often receive phone calls meant for staff members of the CHBD and CHPF.
 We suspect they get calls for us too.
 If your call is about any of the businesses in Chestnut Hill, call the CHBD at 215-247-6696 or stop by their office at 16 E. Highland Avenue.
-The amazing folks who work there are Martha Sharkey (Executive Director), Peggy Miller, Kate O’Neill, Peggy Hendrie, and Kathie Meadows.
-The CHBD organizes the Spring Home & Garden Festival, the Fall for the Arts Festival, and so many other business-oriented events.
+The amazing folks who work there are Phil Dawson (Executive Director), Kate O’Neill, Cache Hall, Peggy Hendrie, and Kathie Meadows.
+The CHBD organizes the Spring Home & Garden Festival, Fall for the Arts Festival, and many other business-oriented events.
 If your call is about parking in Chestnut Hill, call Peggy Hendrie, who also works with the CHPF.
 Visit www.chestnuthillpa.com

-The CHCA serves as a public forum for the residents and stakeholders of Chestnut Hill.
+In addition to our popular events, the CHCA serves as a public forum for the residents and stakeholders of Chestnut Hill.
 This is the association through which community policy is discussed, and is the voice of the community to the city of Philadelphia regarding development, land use planning, and zoning issues.
-CHCA community events include the Pastorius Park Summer Concert Series, Movies Under the Stars, the Chestnut Hill Holiday House Tour, the Chestnut Hill Holiday Parade, Circle of Trees, the Community Blood Drive, and the Hoops Madness Basketball Tournament.

 I want to hold an event in Pastorius Park; what should I do?